FTI Consulting Announces the Election of Elsy Boglioli as an Independent Director

-/EIN News/ -- WASHINGTON, April 10, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. (NYSE: FCN) today announced that its Board of Directors (the “Board”) elected Elsy Boglioli as a director of the Company effective on April 7, 2023.
+WASHINGTON, April 10, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. FCN today announced that its Board of Directors (the "Board") elected Elsy Boglioli as a director of the Company effective on April 7, 2023.
 Ms. Boglioli joins the Board as an independent director, following the action of the Board on April 6, 2023 to increase its overall size to ten directors from nine directors effective April 7, 2023.

 Ms. Boglioli, age 41, founded and has been the Chief Executive Officer of Bio-Up, a consulting firm providing advisory services to companies in the healthcare technology field, since September 2019.
 From December 2017 to August 2019, Ms. Boglioli served as Executive Vice President and Chief Operating Officer of Cellectis, a clinical-stage biopharmaceutical company focusing on cell therapies.
 From January 2006 to November 2017, Ms. Boglioli was employed by the Boston Consulting Group, where she most recently served as a Partner and Managing Director, as well as leader of its biotech-focused business in Europe and as a member of its global Strategy and Biopharma practice leadership teams.
 Ms. Boglioli has served as a member of the Board of Directors of GenSight Biologics S.A., a French publicly held biopharma company focusing on gene therapies, since October 2020, and serves as the Chair of the Nomination Committee.
 Ms. Boglioli has also served as a member of the Board of Directors of OSE Immunotherapeutics S.A., a French publicly held clinical-stage biotechnology company focused on immunotherapies, since July 2021, and is a member of its Nomination and Remuneration Committee.
 She is also the Chair of the Board of Directors of TreeFrog Therapeutics, a privately held biotechnology company focused on expanding access to cell therapies, and is a member of the Boards of Directors of other privately held companies in the healthcare technologies field: Inova.io, Laverock Therapeutics, Metafora Biosystems and Womed Tech.